piyxu/OS2/README.md

+⚠️ Notice: The installation guide and deterministic system currently contain errors.
+Please continue using the current version until these issues are fixed.
 # OS2 – A Microkernel Playground for AI Agents

 OS2 is a hobby project that acts as a microkernel-inspired operating system within your existing environment.
 Instead of trying to replace your desktop OS, it provides a safe playground where AI agents can experiment with deterministic scheduling, snapshots, and capability-governed tools without risking the host machine.
 If enough curious builders gather around the idea, we’ll keep evolving it together and build a shared community space.